psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 The .NET 8.0 migration has been completed successfully, and we've successfully implemented .NET 8.0 features for performance improvements as part of Phase 5.4.

-Additionally, a critical issue with the catering door opening prematurely has been identified and is being addressed.
-After a flight plan is loaded into the MCDU, the forward right passenger door is being opened immediately and going into a loop, when it should remain closed until the catering service specifically requests it to be opened.
-Phases 1 and 2 of the fix have been implemented, with Phase 3 still pending.
+Additionally, a critical issue with the catering door opening prematurely has been identified and has been addressed.
+After a flight plan is loaded into the MCDU, the forward right passenger door was being opened immediately and going into a loop, when it should remain closed until the catering service specifically requests it to be opened.
+All three phases of the fix have been successfully implemented, resolving the issue completely.

 ### Primary Objectives